 - Use plenty of adjectives.

 You may not be able to read the publisher/agent in a pitch session, or you might receive immediate feedback.
 Remember that they’re all human and approachable.
 Don’t interrupt them or assume you know where a question is leading.
-Be polite and professional.
+Be polite and professional and try not to answer any criticisms with ‘but’s.
 Think of your pitch like a job application.
 It is also your chance to ask questions, if you have any.

-If you get the chance, certainly consider signing up to pitch your manuscript.
+If you get the chance to, consider signing up to pitch your manuscript at an event. conference or festival.
+The worst thing that can happen is that they say no thanks.
 They usually garner a high number of requests.
-At Writers SA’s Adelaide Pitch Conference, 62% of pitches resulted in a request.
-Even if you aren’t successful, you have the experience, you’ve met a publisher or agent, and you’ve spent time honing a pitch that you can then use with other publishers/agents.
+Even if you aren’t successful, you’ll gain from the experience, you’ve met a publisher or agent, and you’ve spent time honing a pitch that you can then use with other publishers/agents.

-Sarah Gates pitched at the 2015 Adelaide Pitch Conference and Romance Writers of Australia conference.
+This post is adapted from an original article by Sarah Gates for Writers SA.
+Sarah pitched at the 2015 Adelaide Pitch Conference and Romance Writers of Australia conference.
 Her contemporary romance novel was requested by all seven publishers: Hachette, Harlequin, Pan Macmillan, Penguin, Random Romance, Simon & Schuster, and Tule Publishing.
-Sarah’s novel, Love Elimination, comes out in July 2016.

 Keep your eye on our website and e-news for details of upcoming pitch-related events.